43 Geography Trivia Questions [With Answers]

 Answer: Two.
 Bolivia and Paraguay.

 Why it trips people: South America has 12 countries, and the gut says more than two must be landlocked.
 Bolivia is the better story.
-It lost its Pacific coast to Chile in the War of the Pacific (1879-1883) and has never gotten over it.
-Bolivia still keeps a navy on Lake Titicaca.
-And every March 23rd it celebrates Día del Mar (Day of the Sea), mourning a coastline it lost over 140 years ago.
+It lost its Pacific coast to Chile in the War of the Pacific (1879-1884) and has never gotten over it: it still keeps a navy on Lake Titicaca, and every March 23rd it marks Día del Mar, the Day of the Sea, mourning a coastline it lost more than 140 years ago.

 8. What is the youngest internationally recognized country in the world?
 (Medium)